 Dogs and humans both experience hormonal changes when gazing into each other’s eyes, so take advantage of every chance you get to spend time with the pooch.

-Exercise can help stave off some long-term illnesses.
-Regular, moderate exercise can help prevent things like arthritis, diabetes and cardiovascular problems.
-Incidentally, getting your dog more exercise usually increases the amount of exercise you get too, which will help you avoid some of the same medical problems.
+Incidentally, getting your dog more exercise usually increases the amount of activity you get too, which will help you avoid some of the same medical problems.

 And if you are an admitted couch potato, pick a pet that likes to play fetch – it is the easiest way to get your pup exercise without expending much energy yourself.